shixinhuang99/scafalra/README.md

   list    List all templates
-  remove  Remove specified templates mv      Rename a template add     Add templates from GitHub repository create  Copy the template folder to the specified directory token   Configure or display your GitHub personal access token help    Print this message or the help of the given subcommand(s)
+  remove  Remove specified templates mv      Rename a template add     Add template from GitHub repository create  Copy the template folder to the specified directory token   Configure or display your GitHub personal access token help    Print this message or the help of the given subcommand(s)